OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2017.md

 - The situation mirrors the Ukraine coup led by the CIA.
 - Trump's only potential ally is the general population.
 - He might have to call for revolution.
+- More likely than assassination is a convenient death due to stress.

 ---

 ## Esoteric Work & Personal Development